ajbanjara/Wireshark/Development/LibpcapFileFormat.md

 ## File Format

-There are some variants of the format "in the wild", the following will only describe the commonly used format in its current version 2.4.
+There are some [variants](#Variants) of the format "in the wild", the following will only describe the commonly used format in its current version 2.4.
 This format version hasn't changed for quite a while (at least since libpcap 0.4 in 1998), so it's not expected to change except for the PCAPng file format mentioned below.

-The one official variant of the file is a version that supports nanosecond-precision time stamps.
-Libpcap 1.5.0 and later can read files in that format; older versions of libpcap, and all current versions of [WinPcap](/WinPcap), cannot read it.
-Older versions of Wireshark cannot read it; current versions can read it and can show the full nanosecond-resolution time stamps.

 The file has a global header containing some global information followed by zero or more records for each captured packet, looking like this: